anthobarbarich/pc2020/content/green.md

     and will implement for the second time in a row our circular camping where each camper has the opportunity to rent recycled camping gear, how cool is that?
   img: "/uploads/  9.svg"
+- title: 10.
+Awareness
+  description: Awareness of the importance of a sustainable way of life is enhanced
+    and communicated to our suppliers, partners and sponsors, to assure they share our concerns about a greener future.
+And we give you useful sustainable tips on the site of the festival.
+  img: "/uploads/awareness.svg"
 description: ''

 ---